lucilejones/fullstack-knowledge-base/Back-End/deployment.md

 Render only allows for one free service for the database and web service.
 We'll need to delete one service before we can deploy another one.

+# notes from class 3/4/2024

+Getting a CORS error after deploying the frontend:
+We need to add frontend url to the origins of the cors.rb file (In initializers in the config folder in the backend api)